MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-customer-lifetime-value.md

 ### Set update schedule

 1. In the **Data update schedule** step, choose the frequency to retrain your model based on the latest data.
-This setting is important to update the accuracy of predictions as new data is ingested in audience insights.
+This setting is important to update the accuracy of predictions as new data is ingested in Customer Insights.
 Most businesses can retrain once per month and get a good accuracy for their prediction.

 1. Select **Next**.